The course is broken down into small, manageable sections designed to improve your learning. At the end of each section is a multiple-choice quiz.

 Elements and Performance Criteria

-- Sell or serve alcohol according to provisions of relevant state or territory legislation, licensing requirements and responsible service of alcohol principles.
+- Identify the provisions of relevant state or territory legislation, licensing requirements, house policy and responsible service of alcohol principles.

 - Where appropriate, request and obtain acceptable proof of age prior to sale or service.